kristenchan/MS-4010/Instructions/Labs/LAB_01/2-exercise-create-declarative-agent.md

 - **Estimated Time to complete**: 15 minutes

+## Task 1 - Enable custom app uploads in Teams admin center

+To upload declarative agents to Microsoft 365 through Teams Toolkit, you'll need to enable **Custom app uploads** in the Teams admin center.

+1. Navigate to Teams apps > App setup policies in the Teams admin center or go directly to [App setup policies](https://admin.teams.microsoft.com/policies/app-setup).
+1. Select **Global (Org-wide default)** from the list of policies.
+1. Turn on **Upload custom apps**.
+1. Select **Save** and then **Confirm** your choice.

-## Task 1 - Download the starter project
+## Task 2 - Download the starter project

 Start by downloading the sample project from GitHub in a web browser: